Datalink in Europe: What Are The Rules?

 So what do I put in my FPL?

-Got ATN Datalink?
-Put J1 in field 10 of the flight plan.
+Got ATN datalink?
+Put J1 in field 10a of the flight plan.
 Also put CODE/XXX in Field 18 – instead of the XXX you need to put your Aircraft/Mode S address in hex (e.g. CODE/A519D9).

-Exempt from the mandate?
-Put Z in field 10 and DAT/CPDLCX in field 18 of the flight plan.
+Exempt from the Mandate?
+Put Z in field 10a and DAT/CPDLCX in field 18 of the flight plan.
 If you don’t, ATC won’t know you’re exempt, and you may struggle to fly above FL285!
+(One other thing – you should either file J1 or DAT/CPDLCX, not the two together.
+Flight plans with this wrong filing will be rejected).

-My aircraft only has FANS 1/A. Can I get CPDLC in Europe?
+My aircraft only has FANS 1/A. What do I do?

 The only bits of airspace in Europe where you can still get CPDLC using FANS 1/A are: